 - You may request instructions to adjust the height and contrast of your monitor.
 You also may request that the monitor be moved from the top of the computer.

-- The test administrator will provide erasable noteboards that will be replaced as needed during testing.
+- An erasable notepad will be provided by the test administrator.
 (Note: You also will be able to type and save notes in a pop-up box that accompanies each exam question.)

 In addition, the following are not permitted:

 - Watches.
 The time of day will be displayed on a clock in the testing room and the time remaining in the exam session will be displayed on your computer screen.

 - Calipers, nomograms or other interpretive aids.